 The goal of this workgroup is to find solutions for the problems that can occur when working with volunteer data and to improve states’ ability to accept and work with volunteer monitoring data.

 This page will be used as a resource for state and federal staff, as well as for volunteer groups and other interested parties.
-This page will be updated frequently with recent workgroup activities.
-Below, you will find resources provided by NEIWPCC and the states for volunteer groups, listed by state.
+Below, you will find resources provided by NEIWPCC and member states for volunteer groups, listed by state.

 Connecticut implements a three-tiered system for sorting and using volunteer data.